How Did Credit Cards Work In The 80s

 Security Limitations

 Compared to today's chip-enabled cards and real-time fraud monitoring, security measures in the '80s were rudimentary.
-The reliance on physical signatures and periodically updated hotlists made the system vulnerable to fraud.
+Also, the reliance on physical signatures and periodically updated hotlists made the system vulnerable to fraud.
 Card skimming was less prevalent due to the lack of magnetic stripe technology, but determined criminals could still obtain card information through other means, such as stealing carbon copy forms or bribing employees.

 Billing and Statements

 Credit card statements were mailed to cardholders, typically on a monthly basis.
 These statements listed all transactions made during the billing cycle, along with the minimum payment due and the interest charges.
-Cardholders would then mail back a check to the credit card company to pay their bill.
+In practice, cardholders would then mail back a check to the credit card company to pay their bill.
 Online banking was non-existent, so managing your account required careful tracking of paper statements and manual reconciliation of transactions.

 The Rise of Credit Card Culture